SurajAdsul/blog/content/blog/integrating_tailwind_css_in_a_legacy_project_using_the_standalone_executable.md

 ### 4. Integration with HTML

-The compiled CSS file is included in templates:
+The compiled CSS file can be included in templates:

 ```html
 <link rel="stylesheet" type="text/css" href="/css/tailwind.css?version=1.0.5" />